Hu9o73/Phishing-Awareness-Chatbot/Documentation/ROADMAP.md

 ### 07/10/2025

 - Setup the project's bases.
-    - Backend: Layour our app's architecture.
+    - Backend: Layout our app's architecture.
     - Backend: Connect our app to openai's API.
     - Backend: Setup our API for future frontend/backend communication.